Human Longevity – Is Aging Simply a Matter of Choices?

-Hormone Balance – Improves energy, sleep, sexuality, endurance, bone strength, joint health, and mental focus.
+Hormone Balance – Helps improve energy, sleep, sexuality, endurance, bone strength, joint health, and mental focus.

-Nutritional Health – Deficiencies contribute to weight gain, depression, anxiety, heart disease, Alzheimer’s, aging, fatigue, and inflammation.
+Nutritional Health – Helps reduce the risk of weight gain, depression, anxiety, heart disease, Alzheimer’s, aging, fatigue, and inflammation.

 Physical Conditioning – The right exercise plays a major role in our current and future health outcomes…adding years, if not decades, to our life expectancy and quality of life.

-It’s never too late.
-No matter where you are in life, no matter age…we can help!
-To schedule an appointment or for more information, please call 941-926-4905, visit our website www.therenewalpoint.com, email us at [email protected], or come to our upcoming seminar.
+It’s never too late ~ no matter where you are in life and no matter your age.
+To schedule an appointment or for more information, please call 941-926-4905, visit our website www.therenewalpoint.com, email us at email@example.com, or come to our upcoming seminar.

 - Human longevity: Genetics or Lifestyle?
 It takes two to tango.
 Giuseppe Passarino, Francesco De Rango, and Alberto Montesanto, Dept. of Biology, Ecology and Earth Science, University of Calabria.
 Revised 2015 Oct.
 29, Accepted 2016 Mar 30.